updated on 02 February 2021

-We spoke to Irwin Mitchell solicitor and Law and Broader founder Chrissie Wolfe, future Baker McKenzie trainee solicitor and founder and host of the More From Law podcast Harry Clark, and aspiring lawyer, LPC graduate and founder of LegallyRun Sophie Warren to bring you a guide on how aspiring lawyers can make the most of social media.
+We spoke to Irwin Mitchell solicitor and Law and Broader founder Chrissie Wolfe, Baker McKenzie trainee solicitor and founder and host of the More From Law podcast Harry Clark, and aspiring lawyer, LPC graduate, founder of LegallyRun and Eversheds Sutherland paralegal Sophie Warren to bring you a guide on how aspiring lawyers can make the most of social media.

 What can I gain from social media?

 Commercial awareness and expert views